Our Program and Approach

 Our playground is designed to allow children to explore nature and discover the natural environment.
 We want children to be able to dig in the mud, climb trees, discover and learn about insects and enjoy connecting with nature.
 The many activities we offer enable children to immerse themselves in the natural elements of their surroundings and feel inspired to create, imagine and play.

-KU West Pymble was awarded one of the four SPROuts Awards given by the NSW Early Childhood Environmental Education Network for 2019, recognising the preschool's commitment to learning for sustainability.
+In 2019 KU West Pymble was awarded one of the four SPROuts Awards given by the NSW Early Childhood Environmental Education Network, recognising the preschool's commitment to learning for sustainability.
 The preschool participated in ‘Becoming Eco Smart’ with KU, developing unique projects and undertaking adventures, including visiting local bushland, reducing waste and and noticing the environment’s need for care.

-The preschool lives and breathes sustainability and consistently promotes it to families and the local community.
-For their dedication to embedding sustainable practice into their program, the preschool also received the 'Making the KU Difference through Sustainability' Award in 2019.
+The preschool also received the 'Making the KU Difference through Sustainability' Award in 2019.

 The Annual Making the KU Difference Awards were introduced a number of years ago, as a way of acknowledging KU staff who have made a significant contribution to KU.
 These annual awards are open to all KU staff, at any level (either individual staff or a team), who have worked above and beyond their normal duties.